docker/docs/ee/desktop/admin/install/windows.md

 The DDE installer includes Docker Engine, Docker CLI client, and Docker Compose.

 Double-click the `.msi` file to begin the installation and follow the on-screen instructions.
+When the installation is complete, select **Docker Desktop** from the Start menu to start Docker Desktop.

 # License file

-You must install the Docker Desktop Enterprise license file at the following location:
+Install the Docker Desktop Enterprise license file at the following location:

 `C:\Users\Docker\AppData\Roaming\Docker\docker_subscription.lic`